* Japanese shares consolidate after 25-year closing peak

 * Dollar near 1-month top on yen ahead of Fed rate call

-SYDNEY, Dec 12 (Reuters) - Asian shares were trying to string together a fourth session of gains on Tuesday as optimism about global growth looked set to outlast an almost certain hike in U.S. borrowing costs this week.
+SYDNEY, Dec 12 (Reuters) - Asian shares took a small step back on Tuesday after three straight sessions of gains, with markets consolidating in the hope an upswing in global growth could outlast a likely hike in U.S. borrowing costs this week.

-MSCI's broadest index of Asia-Pacific shares outside Japan inched up 0.06 percent, having rallied for three days in a row.
+MSCI's broadest index of Asia-Pacific shares outside Japan drifted off 0.3 percent, having bounced 2 percent in the past three sessions.

-Australian stocks added 0.2 percent and Nikkei futures pointed to a steady start after the index scored its highest close in 25 years on Monday.
+Moves were minor across the region, with blue-chip Chinese shares down 0.5 percent and Australian stocks up 0.2 percent.
+Japan's Nikkei eased 0.3 percent, after the index scored its highest close in 25 years on Monday.

 Wall Street had been led higher by technology and energy stocks, with Apple Inc making the biggest contribution.
 The Dow rose 0.23 percent, while the S&P 500 added 0.32 percent and the Nasdaq 0.51 percent.

-There was no lasting market impact from an explosion in New York's busy Port Authority commuter hub which New York Mayor Bill de Blasio described as an "attempted terrorist attack."
+There was no lasting market impact from an explosion in New York's busy Port Authority commuter hub, described by New York Mayor Bill de Blasio as an "attempted terrorist attack".